-Fixed Rate MEFA Loan Programs - Academic Year 2009-20101
+Fixed Rate MEFA Loan Programs - Academic Year 2010-20111

-Name Currently expected to be included in Issue I Trust Assets Interest Rate Origination Fee Borrowing Limit Repayment Terms MEFA Loan for Graduate Education - Fixed Rate (Deferment Option) No 8.89% 4% with co-applicant; 7% without a co-applicant Cost of attendance less other financial aid Full in school payment deferment option 4 , with interest payment and principal repayment beginning 6 months after the student graduates, leaves the program or reduces his/her hours to less than half-time status while in school.
-The loan must be fully repaid within 15 years of entering principal repayment, exclusive of any applicable deferment period.
-MEFA Loan for Graduate Education - Fixed Rate (Interest- Only Payment Option) Yes 7.25%, during the Interest-Only Period; and 8.5%, thereafter 4% with co-applicant; 7% without a co-applicant Cost of attendance less other financial aid Interest payment begins 45 days after final disbursement in any academic year and principal repayment begins after the end of the graduate Interest-Only Period 5 ; interest accrues at a higher rate after the end of the graduate Interest- Only Period.
-The loan must be fully repaid within 15 years of final repayment.
+Name Currently expected to be included in Issue I Trust Assets Interest Rate Origination Fee Borrowing Limit Repayment Terms MEFA Loan for Graduate Education - Fixed Rate (Deferment Option) Yes 7.69% 4% with co-applicant; 7% without a co-applicant Cost of attendance less other financial aid Full in school payment deferment option 4 , with interest payment and principal repayment beginning 6 months after the student graduates, leaves the program or reduces his/her hours to less than half-time status while in school.
+The loan must be fully repaid within 15 years of final disbursement.
+MEFA Loan for Graduate Education - Fixed Rate (Interest-Only Payment Option) Yes 7.19%, during the Anticipated In-School Period; and 8.19% thereafter 4% with co-applicant; 7% without a co-applicant Cost of attendance less other financial aid Interest payment begins 45 days after final disbursement in any academic year and principal repayment begins after the end of the graduate Anticipated In-School Period 5 ; interest accrues at a higher rate after the end of the graduate Anticipated In-School Period.
+The loan must be fully repaid within 15 years of final disbursement.
 6

-Includes only Fixed Rate MEFA Loans pursuant to programs expected to be offered during the 2009-2010 academic year.
+Includes only Fixed Rate MEFA Loans pursuant to programs currently expected to be offered during the 2010-2011 academic year.